pEBR: A Probabilistic Approach to Embedding Based Retrieval

 \section{Acknowledgments}

 We would like to express our sincere gratitude to Lin Liu, Songlin Wang, and Sulong Xu for their valuable guidance and technical support throughout this research.
-Their insightful suggestions and continuous encouragement were instrumental in the successful completion of this work.
+Their insightful suggestions and continuous encouragement were instrumental in shaping the direction of our work.